Please read this entire reading for 4.07 and answer the IKE questions.

 - Select a food chain and trace it through the food web above.
 What’s the maximum length food chain you can make?

 - Imagine if the population size of the tree in the food web above decreased dramatically because of logging practices or an invasive pest that kills the trees.
 How would altering the bottom level of the food web affect population sizes up at the higher trophic levels of the food web?
+A change at a lower trophic level that impacts the trophic levels above it is called a bottom-up impact.

 - How would removal of the coyote, the predator at the top of this food web, change population sizes and composition of species lower in the food web?
+A change at a top trophic level in the food chain that impacts population sizes at lower levels is called a top-down impact.

 Primary Production Types